-DFARS 252.242-7006-15(i) By contract clauses concerning limitation of cost (FAR 52.232-20), limitation of funds (FAR 52.232-22), or allowable cost and payment (FAR 52.216-7);
+DFARS 252.242-7006(c)(15)(i) By contract clauses concerning limitation of cost (FAR 52.232-20), limitation of funds (FAR 52.232-22), or allowable cost and payment (FAR 52.216-7);

-(15i), requires the contractor to establish procedures to ensure the limitation of costs or funds and the allowable cost and payment clauses for reporting contract cost information are adhered to when billing cost to Government contracts.
+DFARS criterion (15)(i) requires the contractor to establish procedures to ensure the limitation of costs or funds and the allowable cost and payment clauses for reporting contract cost information are adhered to when billing cost to Government contracts.
 These reporting requirements influence the reimbursable amounts on Government flexibly priced and T&M contract billings.
-The following are a description of the limitation of costs or fund clause and the allowable cost and payment clause:
+The following are a description of the limitation of costs or fund clauses and the allowable cost and payment clause:

-Limitation of Cost (FAR 52.232-20): Contractor is required to provide the contracting officer advance notice whenever the total cost incurred on the contract will exceed a specified percentage of cost, or will be greater or substantially less than the estimated cost specified in the contract.
+Limitation of Cost (FAR 52.232-20): Contractor is required to provide the contracting officer advance notice (60 days which may be varied in the contract from 30 to 90 days) whenever the total cost incurred on the contract will exceed a specified percentage (75 percent which may be varied in the contract from 75 to 85 percent) of the estimated cost or will be greater or substantially less than the estimated cost specified in the contract.

-Limitation of Funds (FAR 52.232-22): Contractor is required to provide the contracting officer advance notice whenever the total cost incurred on the contract will exceed (i) a specified percentage of the funds currently allotted or, (ii) for cost sharing contracts, the amount allotted to the contract by the Government plus the contractor's corresponding share.
+Limitation of Funds (FAR 52.232-22): Contractor is required to provide the contracting officer advance notice (60 days which may be varied in the contract from 30 to 90 days) whenever the total cost incurred on the contract will exceed (i) a specified percentage (75 percent which may be varied in the contract from 75 to 85 percent) of the funds currently allotted or, (ii) for cost sharing contracts, the amount allotted to the contract by the Government plus the contractor's corresponding share.